 By design, INSEAD’s alumni-led format fosters a conversational experience.
-Unlike an interview with a member of admissions, it’s an invaluable opportunity to gauge the school’s fit for you from someone who has been in your shoes.
 Expect to be matched up with two interviewers in your current city of residence (interviews are not held on campus).
 Your interviewers might suggest meeting in a coffee shop or, more often than not, invite you to interview at their office.

 Given that INSEAD draws upon a pool of thousands of alumni interviewers, there’s a lot of variability in terms of format.
 And this is where it gets dynamic, because INSEAD gives its interviewers some latitude.
 The tone, style, context, and even length will often depend on your interviewer’s personality and profession.
 Average length, for example, is about an hour.
 But some interviews can be as short as 30 minutes, while others range up to two hours long.
 One of my recent clients at Fortuna Admissions had an interview that topped four hours!
 This is unlikely, but not out of the realm of possibility.

 Given the high degree of variability, what can you expect and how should you prepare?
 Below are my top eight tips for preparing for a successful INSEAD interview, informed by my experience as a Fortuna expert coach and former assistant director of the INSEAD MBA program.

 8 PREP TIPS FOR A SUCCESSFUL INSEAD INTERVIEW

 - Have your MBA elevator pitch ready.
 It’s common for alumni interviewers to open with, “Walk me through your resume,” or “Tell me about yourself.”
 Your approximately one-minute MBA elevator pitch should be a compelling and concise conversation opener that speaks to who you are, what you’re passionate about, and what’s driving you to pursue your business school degree.
 Your goal is to both create a positive first impression and open the door to further.